fire1ce/3os.org/docs/infrastructure/proxmox/igpu-passthrough-to-vm.md

 !!! tip

-    I've found that the most consistent way to utilize the GPU acceleration is to disable Proxmox's Virtual Graphics card.
+    I've found that the most consistent way to utilize the GPU acceleration is to disable Proxmox's Virtual Graphics card of the vm.
 The drawback of disabling the Virtual Graphics card is that it will not be able to access the vm via proxmox's vnc console.
-    The workaround is to enable Remote Desktop (RDP) on the VM before disabling the Virtual Graphics card and accessing the VM via RDP.
+The workaround is to enable Remote Desktop (RDP) on the VM before disabling the Virtual Graphics card and accessing the VM via RDP or use any other remove desktop client.
 If you loose the ability to access the VM via RDP you can temporarily remove the GPU PCI Device and re-enable the virtual graphics card

 ![VM iGPU Hardware Settings][vm-igpu-hardware-settings-image]